Sravanthgithub/Sravanthgithub/README.md

 - 🌱 I’m currently diving deep into Transformers and GANs

-- 🤩 Areas of Interests - Machine Learning, Deep Learning & Computer Vision
+- 🤩 Areas of Interests - Machine Learning, Deep Learning, Computer Vision & Natural Language Processing.

 - 👨‍💻 All of my projects are available at [https://github.com/Sravanthgithub](https://github.com/Sravanthgithub)